SwissDataScienceCenter/renku/docs/tutorials/first_steps/rstudio.rst

 data pipelines.
 An advantage of RStudio is that the environment panel will show all the data frames and variables stored in local memory.

-In order keep R scripts organised, you may want to create a ``src`` folder in the main project directory.
+In order keep R scripts organized, you may want to create a ``src`` folder in the main project directory.

 An important part of using renku within RStudio is the Terminal.
 This is where